 - taking throat lozenges

-If a bacterial infection causes your sore throat, your doctor will prescribe a course of antibiotics to kill the infectious organisms.
-You should take your medication for 10 days or as prescribed by your doctor to treat the bacterial infection.
-A sore throat may recur if you stop treatment early.
+If a bacterial infection is causing your sore throat, your doctor will prescribe a course of antibiotics to kill the infectious organisms.
+You should take your medication for the full course prescribed by your doctor, even if your symptoms resolve, to treat the bacterial infection.
+A sore throat may come back if you stop treatment early.

 If you have a viral infection, your doctor may want to let the virus run its course.
 During that time, they may prescribe medications, such as decongestants and pain relievers, to ease your symptoms.
 In some cases, your doctor may want to try an antiviral drug to fight the virus.

-- Use hand sanitizers whenever soap and water aren’t available.
+- using hand sanitizers whenever soap and water aren’t available

-- Reduce exposure to allergens, such as pollen, dust, and mold.
+- reducing exposure to allergens, such as pollen, dust, and mold

-- Keep a humidifier in your house to eliminate dryness.
+- keeping a humidifier in your house to eliminate dryness